docker-mailserver/docker-mailserver/docs/content/examples/tutorials/basic-installation.md

     - [Environment Variables][docs-environment]
     - [`mailserver.env` file][github-file-dotenv]

     Make sure to set the proper `domainname` that you will use for the emails.
-We forward only SMTP ports (not POP3 and IMAP) because we are not interested in accessing the mailserver directly (from a client).
+We forward only SMTP ports (not POP3 and IMAP) because we are not interested in accessing the mail-server directly (from a client).
 We also use these settings:

     - `PERMIT_DOCKER=network` because we want to send emails from other docker containers.
     - `SSL_TYPE=letsencrypt` because we will manage SSL certificates with letsencrypt.